Apple II accelerators: Zip GSX – Zip Technologies

 The accelerator consists of the CPU WDC 65C816 running at most at 15 MHz.
-A cache divided into 32 kByte "data" and 32 kByte "tag".
+A cache divided into 32 KB "data" and 32 KB "tag".
 The result is an average 4x performance boost.

 Two less expensive models were advertised but never released: model 1500 "ZipChipGS" and model 1525 "ZipChipGS Plus".
 These two models were designed to fit into the CPU socket (similar to the 8-bit ZipChip models) rather than taking up a slot.
-The less expensive model 1500 would have omitted DMA support and was supposed to run at 8 MHz with 8 kB of cache.
-The 1525 would also have run at 8 MHz but it would have included DMA support and 16 kB of cache.
+The less expensive model 1500 would have omitted DMA support and was supposed to run at 8 MHz with 8 KB of cache.
+The 1525 would also have run at 8 MHz but it would have included DMA support and 16 KB of cache.

 The slot-based model 1600 ("Zip GSX") was made available at several different clock speeds and with varying amounts of cache.
 Both the cache and CPU speed were upgradeable.